m3db/m3/docs/how_to/use_as_tsdb.md

   "retentionTime": "4h"
 }'
 ```

+Note that the `retentionTime` is set artificially low to conserve resources.

 After a few moments, the M3DB container should finish bootstrapping.
 At this point it should be ready to serve write and read queries.